rjkviegas/course/oystercard/README.md

   <dt>I can build with objects</dt>
   <dd>Most code in the world is structured in small pieces called objects.
 This is done because it is easier to change than having everything in one place.</dd>
 </dl>

+####To help you achieve the wider course goals above, each week is broken down into smaller directed goals:

 ## Reminder of this week's goals from the [Week Outlines](https://github.com/makersacademy/course/blob/master/week_outlines.md)